All our services are open to the public. The gatekeeper will be happy to admit anyone who would like to attend.

 The services use the 17th century language of the Book of Common Prayer.
 On weekdays there are usually about half-a-dozen of us.
 On Sundays we are about 30, and we sing a few hymns.

 - On Saints’ Days and Holy Days, we have a Eucharist instead of Evening Prayer

 Charterhouse is a Peculiar, meaning that it’s overseen by an Ordinary (the Master), rather than the Bishop.
 In practice, the chapel priest (the Preacher) is appointed in consultation with London Diocese, and is licensed by the Bishop of London.

 We hold Baptisms, Marriage Blessings, and Memorial Services according to demand.
 Please contact the Preacher.
-Weddings are extremely rare, the Archbishop of Canterbury’s Office granting permission only when bride or groom lives or works at the Charterhouse, or has lived or worked here.
+Church weddings are permitted on rare occasions, the Archbishop of Canterbury’s Office granting permission only when bride or groom lives or works at the Charterhouse, or has lived or worked here.
 However, we do hold a licence to conduct civil marriages in other parts of the building.
 For details contact our Events department.

 Music in the Chapel